Boris Johnson: Post-premiership (2022–present)

-After stepping down, Johnson reverted to being a backbench MP.
-Following the death of Queen Elizabeth II, Johnson took part in Charles III's Accession Council.
+After stepping down as party leader and prime minister, Johnson reverted to being an ordinary backbench MP.
+Following the death of Queen Elizabeth II, Johnson took part in Charles III's Accession Council, and many other funeral-related events.
+Johnson has given several speeches since the end of his premiership.
+In December 2022, it was reported that Johnson had made £1m from speeches since his resignation.

-After Liz Truss announced her resignation as Conservative Party leader on 20 October 2022, Johnson received more than the 100 MPs' nominations required to stand in the leadership election, but soon announced that he would not stand.
+After Liz Truss announced her resignation as Conservative Party leader on 20 October 2022, Johnson sought support from MPs to run in the subsequent leadership election, and received support from several cabinet members.
+Three days later, he announced that he would not stand, stating that he would not have enough support from MPs to govern effectively.